Emory-FLARE/HARBOR/README.md

 # HARBOR
-HARBOR: exploring persona dynamics in multi-agent competition
+HARBOR: Exploring Persona Dynamics in Multi-agent Competition (AACL 2025) Under construction

 ### Data & Configuration
 1. Clone the repo and install packages in your preferred conda or virtual env